 Updated on Wednesday, August 19, 2020

-As the coronavirus pandemic shows little to no sign of slowing, the U.S. government is struggling to come to an agreement on another relief package to help Americans stay afloat amid the economic storm caused by the COVID-19 crisis.
+As the COVID-19 pandemic shows little to no sign of slowing, the U.S. government is struggling to come to an agreement on another relief package to help Americans stay afloat amid the economic storm.
 Congress recently departed for its summer recess without a plan in place, and a new MagnifyMoney survey reveals that while politicians are in a stalemate, many consumers are desperate for a financial life raft.

 Our survey of more than 1,000 consumers found that just over six in 10 Americans said they need another economic impact payment in order to make ends meet — including a staggering 82% who were laid off or furloughed.
 We also discovered that despite politicians being unable to come to an agreement on a new relief package, consumers’ support for another round of economic impact payments crosses party lines.